 Application Steps

 1. Submit an online application for admission as a University Special student, selecting UNCS Capstone Certificate and the program: Polymer Processing & Manufacturing.
 This application is received and processed by DCS with final decision held for approval from the specific capstone certificate coordinator.
+Include the following in your application:

 1. Resume/CV that includes educational history and professional experience

-2. Transcripts of all previous college work
+2. Transcripts of all previous college coursework

 Requirements